PreconditionsChecker.java

 // If we encounter another EnhancedForStatement inside the loop body,

-// it's a nested loop - mark as not convertible
+// it's a nested loop.

-if (node != loop) {
+if (node == loop) {

 }